asbjornh/tiny-spring/README.md

 Add a callback which will be called every time the value of the spring changes.
 This method is how you make animations happen.

-**NOTE**: `Spring` only has one callback, so calling this method more than once means only the last callback will be executed.
+**NOTE**: `spring` only supports one callback, so calling this method more than once results in previously attached callbacks being overwritten.

 ```js
 spring.onUpdate(value => {